-This being so, insurance adjusters in Georgia may look for ways to argue this very point against you.
+This being so, an insurance claim adjuster’s secret tactics in Georgia may include looking for ways to argue this very point against you.
 If this strategy is applied against you by the adjuster, you need to know how to respond.

 Let’s look at a couple of examples where liability is commonly disputed: